White House condemns desecration of Gandhi statue in California | Law-Order

-The White House on Monday condemned the desecration of a statue of Mahatma Gandhi in a city in California.
+The White House has condemned the desecration of a statue of Mahatma Gandhi in a city in California by unidentified miscreants.

 ''We certainly would have concern about the desecration of monuments of Gandhi,'' White House Press Secretary Jen Psaki told reporters at her daily news conference.

-She was responding to a question on the desecration of the six-foot-tall, 650-pound (294 kg) bronze statue of Gandhi in the Central Park of the city of Davis in northern California.
+She was responding to a question on the desecration of the six-foot-tall, 294 kg bronze statue of Gandhi in the Central Park of the city of Davis in northern California.
 It was broken and ripped from the base by unknown miscreants recently.

 ''Certainly we would condemn that desecration and watch it closely,'' Psaki said.